 Most gas ovens will come set up with propane gas with the option to convert it to natural gas.
 You’ll want to decide this at the time of purchase based on your specific needs.
 The first question to ask yourself is do you have a natural gas line that can be tapped into?
 If yes, keep reading below on the pros and cons of propane vs. natural gas.

-There is no significant difference in performance, whew, one less thing to make a decision about!
+There is no significant difference in performance, whew, one less thing to decide about!

 Upfront costs?
 For propane there are none!
 For natural gas, you’ll have to pay to have someone tap into the line.